-Stretching exercises release spasm in the muscle and therefore pressure on the sciatic nerve whilst strengthening ensures the muscle is strong enough to cope with the demands placed on it, preventing the injury recurring.
-We also demonstrate below how foam roller exercises should be performed to help treat piriformis syndrome.
+Stretching exercises for the piriformis muscle help release spasm in the muscle and therefore pressure on the sciatic nerve whilst strengthening ensures the muscle is strong enough to cope with the demands placed on it, preventing the injury recurring.

-Outer hip stretch - To stretch the muscles that rotate the hip outwards.
+To stretch the muscles that rotate the hip outwards.
 Lie on your back and bend the knee of the leg to be stretched.
 Use the opposite hand to pull the knee over to the side as shown opposite.
 You should feel this in the hip and buttocks.
-Hold stretch for 20 to 30 seconds, repeat 3-5 times and stretch 3 times a day.
+Hold the stretch for 20 to 30 seconds, repeat 3-5 times and stretch 3 times a day.

 Another version of this stretch can be done standing up where the knee is placed under and across the body resting on a table.
 The patient then leans forward using bodyweight to increase the stretch.

-Long adductor stretch - It is important to stretch the long aductor muscles which attach at the knee as well as the short adductor muscles which attach above the knee.
+It is important to stretch the long adductor muscles which attach at the knee as well as the short adductor muscles which attach above the knee.
 Long adductor muscles need to be stretched with a straight leg.
 This can be done either sitting or standing.
 Short adductor muscles are stretched with the knees bent.

 Hold this pressure for about 10 seconds and then relax.
 The partner then moves the leg further to stretch the muscle and holds this position for 30 seconds.
 Repeat this process until you get no further improvements in mobility.
 This is an excellent stretching method and has produced some exceptional and instantaneous results.
 This should only be done by trained therapists.

-The foam roller is used to apply deep tissue mayofascial release massage to the muscle.
+The foam roller (play video) is used to apply deep tissue myofascial release massage to the muscle.
 One leg is placed across the other to put the muscle on stretch.
-The athlete then moves over the roller in a slow and controlled manor working backwards and forwards along the length of the muscle.
+The athlete then moves over the roller in a slow and controlled manner working backward and forwards along the length of the muscle.
 This may be mildly uncomfortable but should not be painful.
 If you are not able to perform the exercise and keep the muscle relaxed then try performing the exercise a little more lightly.
 The aim is to relax the muscle and if it is tightening up through pain it is not working.